 - The Boys: Vought-American sells the U.S. Army the fictional M-20 rifle whose poor performance (markedly inferior to the real-world M-16's troubled initialy introduction) in the Vietnam War results in the death of thousands of American soldiers.
 It is drawn as the SA80, a British assault rifle with a reputation every bit as awful but very, very real.

 - In Watchmen, Robert Redford running against the incumbent Richard Nixon for the Presidency is met with derision, "This is still America!
 People don't want a cowboy actor for president!"
 In 1985 when it was written, the President was Ronald Reagan, who previously had a career as a cowboy actor.
 (This is actually set up beautifully, because the newspaper headline being discussed says "RR to run for President?"
 It's only towards the end of the conversation you find out that RR is Robert Redford and not a certain other ex-cowboy actor.)

-- Celebrating victory in Vietnam, the Comedian says that defeat would have "driven us crazy, y'know, as a country."
+- Celebrating victory in Vietnam (due to Dr. Manhattan), the Comedian says that defeat would have "driven us crazy, y'know, as a country."

 - A more light-hearted example would be when Vice President Ford stumbles a little bit, when walking down some stairs.

 - How about those two Washington Post reporters found dead in a parking garage?

 - In the movie, the Redford joke is updated to "People don't want a cowboy as president," referring to then-current President George W. Bush.

 - Another appears in the movie: as Silhouette kisses a nurse in Times Square during VDay, a sailor passes in the background.